Documentation

 • managed update, diagnostics, and workflow integration with the wider Osprio software surface

 In short, a converter can expose a serial line.
-It does not become a monitor, emulator, field tool, or provisioning device by itself.
+It does not become a capture device, emulator, field tool, or provisioning device by itself.

 Hardware family